 Three Stories by Nathaniel Hawthorne

 Three Stories by Nathaniel Hawthorne is the subtitle for Hawthorne Illustrated.
-However, no real need for a subtitle since the main title, Hawthorne Illustrated, unlike our upcoming Poe Illustrated, stands unique in the book publishing world.
+However, no real need for a subtitle since the main title, Hawthorne Illustrated, unlike Poe Illustrated, stands unique in the book publishing world.
 And to demonstrate that, if you were to search the Internet for Hawthorne illustrated, you will find our book prominently displayed at the top of the first page of results for that inquiry.
 Hooray, as far as that goes.